isaacs/sax-js/README.md

 `text` - Text node.
 Argument: string of text.

+`partialtext` - Intermediate text node, emitted when the parser hasn't completed a full `text` node but is still receiving text.
+Argument: string of text.

 `doctype` - The `<!DOCTYPE` declaration.
 Argument: doctype string.

 `processinginstruction` - Stuff like `<?xml foo="blerg" ?>`.
 Argument: